Secret Martial Art of Tsugaru — Since the Edo Period

 Center: The Late Master Yasusuke Otsu, 11th Generation of Hongaku Kokki-ryu Yawara

-Left: My father, the late Kosaku Shibata (3rd disciple), designated by Master Otsu to carry on the legacy
+Left: The late Kosaku Shibata (3rd disciple), entrusted to carry on the legacy

 Events / Journal